yassermzh/q-terrible-mistakes/error-in-handling-error.md

-# done()
+# bugs within error handlers
-When the error handler in fail throw some errors, it woull be sillently dismissed and there is no way of knowing what's wrong.
+When handling error throws some errors, it woull be sillently dismissed and there is no way of knowing what's wrong.
 ```
 var Q = require('q');
 function asyncTask() {